cmorganl/MICB405-Metagenomics/workflow.md

 /mnt/nfs/sharknado/Connor_MICB405_sandbox/ProcessedData/checkM/Reference/$sid\_checkm_output/ >/mnt/nfs/sharknado/Connor_MICB405_sandbox/ProcessedData/checkM/Reference/$sid\_checkM_stdout.tsv
 ```

 By the end of this stage, your group will have MAGs also known as population genome bins for your metagenome and can easily separate the wheat from the chaff.
-You will probably be swimming in chaff so think hard about what contsitutes a good assemble [paper](http://www.nature.com/articles/nbt.3893).
+You will probably be swimming in chaff so think hard about what contsitutes a good assembly [paper](http://www.nature.com/articles/nbt.3893).
+For the purpose of this project, we will __analyze any bin that is estimated to be greater than 10% complete and contain less than 5% contamination__.
+The motivation behind these thresholds is to allow for the best chance at reconstructing the nitrogen cycle, without including *Frankenbacteria*.

 ### Taxonomic assignment